grame-cncm/faustdoc/src/tutorials/signal-api.md

 }
 ```

-Here is a example defining mutually dependent recursive signals:
+Here is an example of the definition of mutually dependent recursive signals:

 ```C++
 static void test10ter()